ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 2) Includes interactions involving non-peptidic molecules (i.e., not encoded by a gene) acting as ligands.
 Examples of these include steroid hormones (e.g., estrogen).
 To do so, we have reconstructed the biosynthetic pathways and used the last representative enzyme as a proxy of ligand abundance.
 We retrieve this information by manually reviewing and curating relevant literature and peer-reviewed pathway resources such as REACTOME.
 We include more than 200 interactions involving non-peptidic ligands!

 ### cellphonedb v3.0.0
 1) New method to incorporate spatial information.
 CellPhoneDB now allows the incorporation of spatial information of the cells via the `microenvironments` file.
-CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters sharing/coexisting in a microenvironment).
+CellPhoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters sharing/coexisting in a microenvironment).
 You can define microenvironments with prior knowledge, imaging or Visium analysis with [cell2location](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_short_demo_downstream.html#4.-Identify-groups-of-co-located-cell-types-using-matrix-factorisation).
 2) New DEG analysis method.
 This method relies on Differentially Expressed Genes (`cpdb_degs_analysis_method` or `cellphonedb method degs_analysis`) as an alternative to the permutation-based approach.
-The user identifies the DEGs using their preferred tool and provides the information to CellphoneDB via text file.
+The user identifies the DEGs using their preferred tool and provides the information to CellPhoneDB via text file.

 ### cellphonedb-data v3.0.0
 1) Updated interactions involving WNT pathway.